elastic/elasticsearch/CONTRIBUTING.md

 `Logger` named after the class that is writing the log messages, which you can do by declaring a static field of the class as follows:

-    private static final Logger logger = LogManager.getLogger(MyClassName.class);
+    private static final Logger logger = LogManager.getLogger();

-In rare situations you may want to configure your `Logger` slightly differently, perhaps using one of the methods on `org.elasticsearch.common.logging.Loggers` instead.
+In rare situations you may want to configure your `Logger` slightly differently, perhaps specifying a different class or maybe using one of the methods on `org.elasticsearch.common.logging.Loggers` instead.

-If the log message includes values from your code then you must use use placeholders rather than constructing the string yourself.
-Consider wrapping the values in `[...]` to help distinguish them from the static part of the
+If the log message includes values from your code then you must use use placeholders rather than constructing the string yourself using simple concatenation.
+Consider wrapping the values in `[...]` to help distinguish them from the static part of the message:
-message:

     logger.debug("operation failed [{}] times in [{}]ms", failureCount, elapsedMillis);